andrejborstnik/react-native-mask/README.md

 If you have an item you need to fit into a shape, you can achieve this by putting a Mask on it.

+### DISCLAIMER

+**This project is currently in beta**.

+Core APIs are subject to change.
+We encourage people to try this library out and provide us feedback as we get it to a stable state.

 ## Setup

 This library is available on npm, install it with: `npm install --save react-native-mask` or `yarn add react-native-mask`.